matheuspl92/odin-calculator/README.md

 Here are some use cases (abilities your project needs to have):

+# DONE.
 Your calculator is going to contain functions for all of the basic math operators you typically find on simple calculators, so start by creating functions for the following items and testing them in your browser’s console.

 add
 subtract
 multiply
 divide

+# DONE.
 Create a new function operate that takes an operator and 2 numbers and then calls one of the above functions on the numbers.

 Create a basic HTML calculator with buttons for each digit, each of the above functions and an “Equals” key.